Kinshuk1993/relationship_impact_shoulder_surfing/README.md

-# Relationship Impact on Shoulder Surfing
+# IMPACT OF RELATIONSHIPS ON RESPONSE TO SHOULDER SURFING
-The impact of changing relationships on shoulder surfing, it's privacy and the protections mechanisms
+A masters dissertation research project studying the impact of changing relationships on shoulder surfing, it's privacy and the protections mechanisms.
+It also contains eye tracking android application and another android application to perform eye-based actions.
+These applications were created only as POCs and were used to assist in the research.